Form

 - keep the form short enough to finish comfortably on mobile

-- use only the required fields that genuinely matter
+- use only the fields that genuinely matter

-- keep field labels and IDs clear so the submissions stay readable later
+- keep field labels and IDs clear, so submissions stay readable later

-- avoid making large image uploads mandatory if speed is part of the comparison
+- avoid requiring large image uploads when speed is part of the ranking

 Before you publish

-- the form contains at least one field
+- the form has at least one field

-- every field has a unique ID, label, and type
+- every field has a label and type (the ID is generated automatically)

-Open-Ended Questionis complete if enabled - the linked reward is dedicated to this game
+- the linked reward belongs to this game alone

 Related